cephard/DeskifyDataAnalysis/README.md

 ---

-# Data Structure & Initial Checks
+# Data Model & Initial Checks
 The companies main database structure as seen below consists of six tables: `Transaction Fact Table`, `Product Dimention Table`, `Location Dimention Table`, `Customer Dimention Table`,`Calender Dimention Table` and `Order Dimention Table` with a consistently updating transaction table.
 A description of each table is as follows:
 - **Transaction**
 - **Product**